divio/divio-cloud-docs/how-to/configure-sass.rst

 Building this into the Dockerfile
 ---------------------------------

-See :ref:`the Divio Cloud Dockerfile reference <dockerfile-reference>` for more information on how our ``Dockerfile`` works.
+See :ref:`the Divio Dockerfile reference <dockerfile-reference>` for more information on how our ``Dockerfile`` works.